WhiteflagProtocol/whiteflag-java/README.md

 The library may require third party software packages, which are not part of this distribution and may be licenced differently.
-The third party software dependencies of the WFJL itself are:
+The third party software dependencies of the WFJL are:

 * the [JUnit test framework](https://junit.org/) for testing the software
 * the [Bouncycastle Crypto API](https://bouncycastle.org/) used as the cryptographic provider for the Whiteflag Elliptic Curve Diffie-Hellman implementation